New dates added: Here’s to new adventures in 2025!

 Find Your Feet Sweet Spot

-Find out where your feet need to be to execute the perfect cut back.
+Find out where your feet need to be to execute the perfect cutback.

-how to do a cut back like a proIn any surfing manoeuvre where you need to turn your board, your feet placement is important.
+In any surfing manoeuvre where you need to turn your board, your foot placement is important.
 Your back foot needs to be over your fins.
 As your back fin is your board’s pivoting point, having the correct foot placement will help turn the board nice and easy.
 Anything in front of that point is going to create more drive but also make the board quite hard to turn.

 Depending on your board size you may need to move your feet back.
 This would be the case for any 7ft+ sized boards.